-- Availability being available to students 8 half-day sessions between September and March. - Reviewing of goals and expectations - Review the students' Personal Development Plan and their learning goals (session 1). - Review educational objectives and students' requirements for each session - Observing the student regularly and provide feedback regarding their performance. - Being a role model and demonstrating Clinical Skills - Assessing students' Professionalism and completing COP-2 evaluation at the end of the block. - Notifying the COP Coordinator at any point if there are any issues or concerns with a student. - Making arrangements in advance for alternative scheduling options, if planning to be out of the office.
-If this is not possible, preceptors should contact the COP Coordinator for temporary re-assignment of the student.
+- Availability being available to students 8 half-day sessions between September and March. - Reviewing goals and expectations - Review the students' Personal Development Plan and their learning goals (session 1). - Review educational objectives and students' requirements for each session. - Observing the student regularly and providing feedback regarding their performance.

+- Being a role model and demonstrating clinical skills. - Assessing students' professionalism halfway through COP sessions and completing a COP-2 evaluation at the end of the academic year. - Notifying the COP Coordinator at any point if there are any issues or concerns with a student. - Arranging in advance for alternative scheduling options if planning to be out of the office.
+If this is not possible, preceptors should contact the COP Coordinator for temporary reassignment of the student. - Not being involved in the medical care of students they supervise in compliance with the following LCME statement: - The Liaison Committee on Medical Education (LCME) requires that faculty/preceptors are not to provide medical care (including psychiatric/psychological counseling) to learners who they are responsible for evaluating.
+A statement certifying that you have not at any time, previously or currently, provided healthcare to your assigned student(s) will be included in our COP preceptor evaluations.